 - Job Descriptions – Document the initial job description for each employee and be sure to update this information if their roles and responsibilities have changed.
 You may find that benefits have changed based on their new role and responsibilities.
 You can then adjust other important details for the employee such as the amount of PTO earned.

-- Correct Personal Information – Remind employees to keep their personal information updated such as their addresses, phone number, tax withholdings and so on.
+- Correct Personal Information – Remind employees to keep their personal information updated such as their addresses, phone number, social security numbers, tax withholdings and so on.
 Making sure their personal information is updated frequently can save you from having to make unnecessary adjustments to documents later on.

 - Review Information – It is important to document the schedule and compensation scale for employee review.
 Also ensure you keep previous performance reviews, disciplinary documentation, and promotion and pay history up to date.
 In the event you need to reference any of this information, you will have peace of mind that it is all complete and accurate.

 The new year is the perfect time to clean up and get organized.
 While the new year can be a bit hectic as most companies have little time to ensure everything is up to date and accurate, the following general HR cleanup tips can help you get organized quickly and efficiently.

 - Record Retention – If your business does not have a retention policy in place for maintaining paperwork, then this would be a great time to create one.
 If you already have a policy in place, then make sure it is up to date to reflect current federal, state, and local regulations.